c0ntradicti0n/self-reading-library/README.md

 2. An algorithm, that uses a fine-tuned transformer-model (based on AllenAI transformer model ELMO), to match phrases that are similar to our handmade corpus
 3. An algorithm processing the text peaces with Open-AIs GPT3, that pushes the scientific text into GPT3 with the question "What differences are expressed in this text?"

+# Use documents from the web
+You can paste url in the frontend and the document will be taken into account by the self-reading library!
+You can teach with those documents in three ways:
+* Annotate the layout

+* Annotate some difference-utterances

+* The more documents, the more structured and overview-like will the topics become

 # Annotating differences in Documents

+coming soon

 # Combining the findings of "difference"-sentences
 ... will come...

 # Topic modelling
+Embeddings, vector representations of the "meaning" of the word, are clusters with Gaussian Clustering to thematically more or less consitent topics.
+And those clusters are given titles by some TF-IDF-method.

 ![Library 3D view (created dynamically)](https://github.com/c0ntradicti0n/LayoutEagle/blob/master/universe.png?raw=true)

+# Audiobooks
+Create an audiobook from your favorite scientific paper and share it with the rest of the science world to have some great podcast from the machine!
+... will come ...

 # Credits
 * [vasturiano](https://github.com/vasturiano/react-force-graph)